 Figure 8: LabVIEW FPGA diagram of a simple SPI input implementation

 Due to the nature of the SPI protocol this example does not need to make any time measurements as all timing is directly controlled by edges in the protocol.
-In part 2 of this document we will see an example of how time measurements are used to decode a bi-phase encoded signal.

 5. Implementation Considerations

 In this section we address a number of additional topics to consider while developing a digital communication protocol using LabVIEW FPGA.